-The light emitted by the sun is made up of electromagnetic waves, which are the main source of ultraviolet radiation (UV).
-This type of light has a shorter wavelength compared to visible light and contains more energy.
+The light emitted by the sun is made up of electromagnetic waves, which are the main source of UV – Ultraviolet Radiation.
+This type of light contains more energy and it is considered as one of the shortest wavelengths, compared to visible light.

 The UVB light can easily get into the scalp skin’s superficial layers, and the UVA light can dig into the deeper layers of the skin.

-Small amounts of UVB can help your body create vitamin D, which enables your body to develop as well as maintain stronger bones.
+Small amounts of UVB can help your body create vitamin D, which allows your body to develop as well as maintain stronger bones.

 But excessive exposure of a bald head to UVB and UVA can damage the skin and force the scalp to produce excess sebum.

-A premium quality sunscreen helps protect your scalp skin either physically by deflecting UV light with an inorganic blocker, such as zinc oxide.
+A premium quality sunscreen helps protect your scalp skin physically by repelling UV light with an inorganic blocker, such as zinc oxide.

-So, what makes one sunscreen different from another?
-When choosing a sunscreen for your bald head, you can compare the application method, the active ingredients, and the SPF.
+Once choosing a sunscreen for your bald head, you can compare the method that should be applied, the active ingredients, and the SPF.

 SPF refers to a nonlinear scale of how much UVB radiation is required to give your bald head a sunburn as well as cause excessive production of oil.

-An SPF rating of fifteen does a good job of deflecting and blocking ninety-three percent of UVB light.
-An SPF rating of thirty blocks up to ninety-seven percent of UVB light.
+An SPF rating of 15 does a good job of deflecting and blocking 93% of UVB light.
+An SPF rating of 30 blocks up to 97% of UVB light.

-An SPF of fifty does an amazing job of blocking up to ninety-eight percent of UVB.
+Meanwhile, an SPF of 50 does an amazing job of blocking up to 98% of UVB.

-SPF is usually based on the quantity of solar exposure.
+SPF is usually based on the solar exposure’s quantity.

-So, the time it takes for your scalp to start to burn and cause excessive sebum production really depends on a long list of factors like your genetics and how long you keep the bald head exposed to the sun.
+So, the time your scalp takes to start burning and cause excessive sebum production really hang on a long list of factors like your genetics and how long you keep the bald head exposed to the sun.